Bridging the Visual Gap: Fine-Tuning Multimodal Models with Knowledge-Adapted Captions: Limitations

 Firstly, \methodname{} is model-dependent, probing the knowledge of each model in isolation.
 This means that the data must be tailored for each model independently, leading to increased computational overhead.

-Secondly, although we demonstrate that \methodname{} achieves the best performance in balancing the descriptiveness-hallucination trade-off, it does not completely resolve this issue.
-Reducing contradictions to the ground truth often results in a decrease in the descriptiveness recall (but not precision).
+Secondly, while we show that \methodname{} achieves better performance in balancing the descriptiveness-hallucination trade-off, it does not fully resolve this issue.
+Reducing contradictions to the ground truth often decreases descriptiveness recall (but not precision).

 Lastly, our analysis focused specifically on dense caption generation, which is a limited task.
 Expanding \methodname{} to other tasks, such as visual question answering (VQA), could represent an interesting avenue for future research.